 This morning before I began work, Mrs. Roosevelt and her sister came in and said that I could not help being anxious as my picture must be done next Sunday.
 Soon after the President came in and he began by saying “Don’t hurry.
 This is too important and I will give you two extra sittings more.”
 This makes me very happy and the work went so well—and now the President says I’m getting it.
 He refers to the expression of “the man that sent the fleet around the world.”
 Everybody in the White House is expecting me to outdo the portrait of Sargent.
 May I not disappoint them.

-The Smithsonian’s Freer Gallery of Art owns the life-size painting and while it is not currently on display in D.C., we have a smaller-scale print hanging in our gallery.
+The Smithsonian’s National Museum of Asian Art is the repository for the life-size painting.
 The President himself said he was “pleased as punch” with the portrait.
 Roosevelt wrote to Melchers on March 15, 1908,

 I am delighted with the picture and am especially pleased that it should be done by an American artist.

 In a letter to Melchers a year later, Roosevelt wrote him: